DjOlaiya/netSysProj/README.md

 A live version of the program is up at https://djp-netsys.s3.amazonaws.com/index.html and will be available till the end of april.

 You can register to log in and you will receive a verification link in your email.
-Otherwise, the following dummy accounts have been made
+Otherwise, the following dummy accounts have been made:

 username: fakeuser1

 password: fakeuser1

 username: fakeuser3

 password: fakeuser3

 username: fakeuser5

 password: fakeuser5

 ## Available Scripts

 In the project directory, you can run: